-The GPSM-II card contains the communications processor and applications processor and provides connections to the IMT bus.
-The GPSM-II controls the maintenance and database administration activity.
+Each GPSM-II card contains the Communications Processor and the Applications Processor and provides connections to the IMT bus.
+The card controls the maintenance and database administration activity and performs both application and communication processing.
+GPSM-II cards are located in slots 1113 and 1115 of the control shelf.